RI POSSESSION WITH INTENT TO DELIVER MARIJUANA |

 CHARGE: POSSESSION WITH INTENT TO DELIVER MARIJUANA

-Rhode Island State Police intercepted a package sent from California which was alerted as suspected narcotics by a detection dog.
+POLICE REPORT: Rhode Island State Police intercepted a package sent from California which was alerted as suspected narcotics by a detection dog.
 Police obtained a search warrant, opened the package, and discovered nearly one ounce of high grade marijuana.
 Police resealed the package, and delivered the package posing as Federal Express delivery men.
 Client, residing where the package was delivered, signed for the package.
 Upon signing for the package, Client was arrested and charged with Possession of Marijuana with the Intent to Deliver.

 RESULT: DISMISSED AND EXPUNGED